Leading transportation provider Enterprise is working hard to embed a positive approach to diversity in every aspect of its business.

 Making a real difference

 He also acknowledges the importance of having diverse role models, citing the example of a senior employee who spoke openly and blogged about his own mental illness and struggles to deal with stress.
-It sends out the right signal to employees that they can get the support they need, and to potential recruits that we are the employer of choice in this area.
+It sends out the right signal to employees that they can get the support they need, and to potential recruits that Enterprise is the employer of choice in this area.

 A culture of openness

 As an organisation, Enterprise is committed to extending and deepening its own understanding of diversity.
-Again, the partnership with Great With Disability comes into play: it's a great educational piece for us, says Ashley.
+Again, the partnership with MyPlus Students' Club comes into play: "it's a great educational piece for us", says Ashley.

 Enterprise Holdings is the largest mobility provider in the world, with a multi-billion pound turnover and over 100,000 employees worldwide.
 Diversity is a central goal in all areas of the Enterprise business, and our commitment extends to every employee, customer and business partner.